 Hair loss from fasting is temporary hair loss.
 The hair growth cycle will take its place and there is no need for any hair loss treatment.

-However, if you want to keep your hair density, we got your back with our Scandinavian Biolabs Hair Growth Routine.
+However, if you want to grow it back faster and keep your hair density, we got your back with the Scandinavian Biolabs Hair Growth Routine.